- Location - Town Centre

 Former fans of the excellent and much-missed little fine dining restaurant Brulées of Limerick will be interested to find that owners Donal and Teresa Cooper have fetched up here, in Belfast’s most exciting cultural quarter right beside the MAC (Metropolitan ...

 Set back somewhat from the main road, tall arched windows and a smartly painted Victorian frontage exude warmth, providing a vivid contrast to the stainless steel efficiency of the bar and de rigeur ‘on view’ kitchen of Alan Reid’s much admired restaura ...

 Here in the village of Lisbane, close to the shores of Strangford Lough, one of County Down’s prettiest little treasures is to be found at the thatch-roofed Old Post Office, which dates back to the 1840’s.
 Having lain derelict for many years, this listed bui ...

-This small hotel is in a choice corner location overlooking Belfast Lough and Bangor Marina, and offers contemporary style - together with the hands-on hospitality that is not easy to find in larger establishments.
-It’s a pleasant place to stay and not only handy ...
+Kenneth Sharp's boutique hotel is in a choice corner location overlooking Belfast Lough and Bangor Marina.
+Although dating back tof Victorian times, it offers contemporary style - together with the hands-on hospitality that is not easy to find in larger establishments. ...